After Sinus Surgery

 Change the gauze pad under the nose as needed depending on drainage.
 You may remove it and keep it off when the drainage subsides.

-You may begin irrigating your nose with a bulb syringe and distilled water 2 – 4 times/day starting the day after surgery.
+You may begin irrigating your nose with a bulb syringe and distilled water 2 – 4 times/day two days after surgery.
 This will wash out debris from inside the nose and help relieve congestion.

 Avoid all heavy physical activity / exercise / straining / lifting for 2 weeks following surgery.
 Light exercise may be started in the third week.

-You will require your first follow-up visit one week after surgery.
-This visit should be scheduled prior to your surgery.
-During this visit, internal stents may be removed and the inside of the nose will be cleaned.
-A topical numbing spray will be applied to minimize discomfort.
+You will require your first follow-up visit about two weeks after surgery.
+This visit should be scheduled prior to your surgery or by the surgical center.
+During this visit, the inside of your nose and sinuses will be cleaned, and a topical numbing spray will be applied to minimize discomfort.
 However, you may wish to take your pain medicine prior to this visit.

 If you have any questions, please call our office at Montgomery Office Phone Number 334-272-8644